La mer (Debussy): Reception

 The premiere was given on 15 October 1905 in Paris by the Orchestre Lamoureux under the direction of Camille Chevillard.
 The piece was initially not well received.
-Pierre Lalo, critic of Le Temps, hitherto an admirer of Debussy's work, wrote: "I do not hear, I do not see, I do not smell the sea."
-Another Parisian critic, Louis Schneider, wrote, "The audience seemed rather disappointed: they expected the ocean, something big, something colossal, but they were served instead with some agitated water in a saucer."
+Pierre Lalo, critic of Le Temps, hitherto an admirer of Debussy's work, wrote: "I do not hear, I do not see, I do not smell the sea".
+Another Parisian critic, Louis Schneider, wrote, "The audience seemed rather disappointed: they expected the ocean, something big, something colossal, but they were served instead with some agitated water in a saucer".
 When the conductor Karl Muck gave the first American performances of La mer in March 1907, the critic Henry Krehbiel wrote:

 The work was not performed in Britain until 1908, when the composer – though a reluctant conductor – gave a performance at the Queen's Hall; the work was enthusiastically reviewed in The Times, but The Observer thought it lacked "real force of elemental strength".
-The Manchester Guardian thought the work an advance on Debussy's earlier work in some respects, although "the vagueness of thematic outline is carried to hitherto unheard-of lengths", and found "moments of great beauty" in the work; and The Musical Times reserved judgment, but noted that the audience had been highly enthusiastic.
+The Manchester Guardian thought the work an advance on Debussy's earlier work in some respects, although "the vagueness of thematic outline is carried to hitherto unheard-of lengths", and found "moments of great beauty" in the work.
+The Musical Times reserved judgment but noted that the audience had been highly enthusiastic.
 Debussy commented that his music was more popular in London than in Paris.

 One reason for the negative reception at the Paris premiere may have been public disapproval of Debussy's treatment of his wife, but another was the mediocre performance by the conductor and orchestra.
 Chevillard was a respected interpreter of the classics, but was not at home with new music.
-It was not until 1908, at the second performance of the work in Paris, conducted by the composer, that La mer became a success with the public.
+It was not until 1908, at the second performance of the work in Paris (conducted by the composer) that La mer became a success with the public.
 Trezise records that at the time, many felt the 1908 concert presented the real first performance of the piece.